 When can I apply?

-The online application will open in early October and will be due on Monday, November 4, at 11:59 pm.
+The application is online and is due by Monday, November 4, at 11:59 pm.

 When will I find out if I have been selected?

-We are still finalizing the application timeline for fall 2019, but you will probably be notified before Thanksgiving Break (November 23–31) if you have been selected or placed on the waitlist.
-Admitted students must commit to the program by Week 2 of winter quarter, at which point any remaining slots will be offered to students on the waitlist.
+You will be notified during the week of November 11–15 if you have been selected or placed on the waitlist.
+Admitted students must commit to the program by Friday, November 22, at which point any remaining slots will be offered to students on the waitlist.

 What are the research opportunities available to me after HRI?